fluencelabs/registry/README.md

 ## API

-API is defined in the [resources-api.aqua](./aqua/resources-api.aqua) module.
-API Reference will be available in the documentation soon.
+Resources API is defined in the [resources-api](./aqua/resources-api.aqua) module.
+Service API is defined in the [registry-service](./aqua/registry-service.aqua) module.
+For the details, check out [API Reference](./API_reference.md).

 ## References